 Buyers of either of the recalled helmets are instructed to stop wearing them immediately and contact Sakar for a $40 refund to Walmart.

-Questions about a Tony Hawk or Sakar Helmet Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Tony Hawk or Sakar Helmet Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured while using a recalled Tony Hawk or Sakar helmet, you may want to speak with the lawyers at Johnson//Becker.
 We are actively filing new product liability lawsuits across the country, including cases involving injuries caused by defective safety products.